Rhinemann/mage-hack/src/chapters/Game Rules.typ

 *The ST can choose to either:*
 - Target a player with a negative effect, or
 - Strengthen the challenge pool by stepping up one of its dice or adding a #spec_c.d6
-- Spend challenge pool dice in the same way as doom pool dice
+- Spend challenge pool dice in the same way as Peril

 Once the ST has had their turn, it's back to the players.
 The player who went last in the previous round gets to choose who goes first, including nominating themselves.